LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 in python, as presenting your data in a visual manner is important.
 The method call `graph_frequency_dist(...)` and `perform_huffman_coding(...)` does this, as it will print a bar graph of the distribution of names and a visual binary tree of the huffman encoding graph.

-Of course, `perform_huffman_coding(...)` does more than graph the binary tree, as it will also perform the algorithm to build the huffman tree and print the symbol(s) set of bits.
+Of course, `perform_huffman_coding(...)` does more than graph the binary tree, as it will also perform the algorithm to build the huffman tree as well.

 Let's go ahead and take a look at how the program goes ahead and tokenizes the book content with method `tokenize_harry_potter_book_philosopher_stone()`